Section 2: Teaching to recognize Uncertainty - Page

 However, you can take the opportunity to make students aware of the presence of a masking sound and how it can reduce their ability to hear the vehicles (this will be covered in Section 4).

-To find out if they can hear the traffic well enough whenever it is quiet, continue steps 2-4 while making sure that there were no extraneous masking sounds when the student reported hearing the vehicles.
+To find out if they can hear the traffic well enough whenever it is quiet, continue steps 2-4 while making sure that when the student reported hearing the vehicles, there were no extraneous masking sounds.